South Carolina SC Facts & Firsts SC State Symbols, Nicknames

 SC Flower, Yellow Jessamine

-SC Folk Art and Craft Center, South Carolina Artisans Center
+SC Folk Art & Craft Center – SC Artisans Center

 , the center proudly showcases the work of over 270 South Carolina artisans.
 The medium of craft and art styles is vast, spanning from the traditional to modern.